carloshsjbv/automatingboringstuffwithpython/README.md

-# automatingboringstuffwithpython
+# Automating Boring Stuff With Python

-Udemy - Automating Boring Stuff With Python
+Simple repository to store the whole content of the Udemy course - Automating Boring Stuff With Python.